vlad-che/jenkins-agent-systemd/README.md

 1. Add new user "jenkins-swarm" in Jenkins UI and allow this user to create new agents.
 2. Create group jenkins and user jenkins on target host.
-3. Install Swarm Plugin on master
+3. Install Swarm Plugin on master.
 4. Download jar from master ${JENKINS_URL}/swarm/swarm-client.jar and place it to /var/lib/jenkins/swarm-client.jar, owned by jenkins.
-5. Next, follow steps below, dont forget to update variables in swarm-agent according to you setup
+5. Next, follow steps below and do not forget to update variables in swarm-agent file according to you setup.

 **Add these three files too /etc/jenkins/**
 ```